Set up your organisation's financial details

 Choose your GST period, basis and GST number

 GST Period – choose the frequency you submit your GST Return.
 When entered, the Xero GST report will automatically generate the GST amount to pay based on this period.
-You need complete this so Xero can generate GST reports.
+You need to complete this so Xero can generate GST reports.

 GST Basis – choose Payments or Invoice basis as relevant to your organisation’s GST registration.
 You need to complete this so you can run GST reports in Xero.
 Your choice will determine which transaction dates Xero uses for populating your GST Return.